 If your injuries don’t appear to be serious enough to require immediate medical attention, take a few minutes to document the scene, including getting contact details from the driver, any passengers that may have been in the vehicle, and other eyewitnesses who saw what happened.
 Try to take pictures of the car and your injuries.
 Documenting the scene as best you can—will help your lawyer build your case for compensation.
 You should also contact your insurance company to report the accident.

 After receiving initial medical treatment for your injuries, it’s also important to keep detailed records of your medical expenses related to treatment and rehabilitation therapy.
 In addition, it is wise also to include records of any time missed at work and wages lost as a result of your injuries.

 Drivers have a duty toward pedestrians under Florida’s comparative negligence law, which assigns a percentage of blame in accident cases according to actions taken by the driver and the pedestrian that contributed to the accident, allowing both driver and pedestrian to share the fault.
 Negligence consists of four elements and all four must be proven in order for a victim to be awarded damages:

 - Duty of care: Drivers have a legal obligation not to cause harm to another person

 - Breach: An act, or failure to act, that violates the duty of care

 - Causation: The breach of duty caused the accident

 - Damages: Injury or property damage happened

-In Florida, drivers have a heightened duty of care to child pedestrians.
-When a motorist knew or should have known that children were on or near a street near schools or other places where children gather, jurors receive a special instruction that the motorist has a higher duty of care.
+In Florida, drivers have a heightened duty of care with regard to pedestrians under the age of 18.
+Children are smaller and therefore harder for drivers to see when crossing the street.
+Most children also tend to have less experience crossing at intersections and may be less careful about looking both ways and taking other precautions.When a motorist knew or should have known that children were on or near a street close to a school or other places where children gather, jurors receive special instructions that the motorist has a higher duty of care.

 Process of Claiming Damages